-For two reasons -- first, there are not many states in which you are allowed to change a vote; second, in states where you can change your ballot, there are restrictions.
+First, there are not many states in which you are allowed to change a vote.
+Second, in states where you can change your ballot, there are restrictions.

 If you are going to change your vote in Minnesota, for instance, you must do so by Tuesday.
 In Wisconsin, on the other hand, you are allowed to vote up to three times, though officials there say that doesn’t happen often.

 In the swing state of Pennsylvania, you can change your absentee ballot up to Election Day, but you must go in person to do so.